The kingdom of Prosecco DOCG extends over a wide strip of hills crossed by the Piave river.

 – the second instead starts from Valdobbiadene and, after crossing the Piave, enters the hills of Montello, a renowned wine area of Asolo Prosecco DOCG and a land full of splendid villas.

 The first route starts from Conegliano, which since 1877 has been the seat of the Agricultural Technical Institute, specializing in viticulture and enology techniques.

 For a visit to the historic center you can start from via XX Settembre, overlooked by some frescoed houses and the portico of the Scuola dei Battuti, which forms the facade of the cathedral.
 The interior of the cathedral, from the fourteenth century, houses numerous works of art, including some paintings by Palma il Giovane and Cima da Conegliano.
 Adjacent to the cathedral is the School of the Confraternity of Santa Maria dei Battuti, a 16th century frescoed building.

-In Conegliano it is also possible to visit the old castle, an ancient fortress of the 10th century of which the severed tower and the bell tower remain, which houses the Civic Museum consisting of an archaeological section and a picture gallery, where paintings by the most famous Venetian masters are exhibited. .
+In Conegliano it is also possible to visit the old castle, an ancient fortress of the tenth century of which only the severed tower and the bell tower remain, which houses the Civic Museum consisting of an archaeological section and a picture gallery, where paintings by the most famous Venetian masters are exhibited .
 A few steps from the castle is Villa Gera, from the 19th century, one of the masterpieces of Giuseppe Japelli, a Venetian architect who loves the neoclassical style.